jrdegbe/thamesthrive-api/docs/qa/how_to_use_workflow_editor.md

 # How to use workflow editor?

-Here is a step-by-step guide on how to use the Workflow Editor in Tracardi:
+Here is a step-by-step guide on how to use the Workflow Editor in ThamesThrive:

-__Open the Workflow Editor__: When you start processing data in Tracardi, open the Workflow Editor.
+__Open the Workflow Editor__: When you start processing data in ThamesThrive, open the Workflow Editor.
 You will see a screen with all the nodes that you can put on the canvas.

 __Search for nodes__: On the left side of the screen, you can search for nodes by typing their names, such as "start node."